spiceai/docs/spiceaidocs/content/en/reference/Spicepod/_index.md

 ## `time`

-Pod time, time-series and time-data related configuration is defined in the `time` section.
+Spicepod time, time-series and time-data related configuration is defined in the `time` section.

 ### `time.categories`